 The cumulative depreciation of an asset up to a single point in its life is called accumulated depreciation.
-The carrying value of an asset on a balance sheet is the difference between its purchase price and accumulated depreciation.
-A business buys and holds an asset on the balance sheet until the salvage value matches the carrying value.
+The carrying value, or book value, of an asset on a balance sheet is the difference between its purchase price and the accumulated depreciation.

-Accumulated depreciation is applicable to assets that are capitalized.
+Accumulated depreciation applies to assets that are capitalized.
 Capitalized assets are assets that provide value for more than one year.
-Accounting rules dictate that expenses and sales are matched in the period in which they are incurred.
-Depreciation is a solution for this matching problem for capitalized assets.
-A portion of the cost of the asset in the year it is purchased and for the rest of the asset’s useful life is considered a depreciation expense.
+Accounting rules dictate that revenues and expenses are matched in the period in which they are incurred.
+Depreciation is a solution for this matching problem for capitalized assets because it allocates a portion of the asset’s cost in each year of the asset’s useful life.

 Depreciation can be calculated on a monthly basis in two different ways.

-Determining monthly accumulated depreciation for an asset depends on the asset’s useful lifespan as defined by the IRS, as well as which accounting method you use.
+Determining monthly depreciation for an asset depends on the asset’s useful life, as well as which depreciation method you use.

 To do the straight-line method, you choose to depreciate your property at an equal amount for each year over its useful lifespan.